brianAsimba/Automotive-Engineering-Explained/_posts/2022-01-03-Electric Vehicles.markdown

 <figcaption>Rapid Charging</figcaption>
 </figure>

-There are different types of Electric vehicles: hybrid electric vehicles (HEVs), Plug-In Hybrid Electric Vehicles (PHEVs), Battery Electric Vehicles (BEVs) and Fuel Cell Electric Vehicles.
+<p>There are different types of Electric vehicles: hybrid electric vehicles (HEVs), Plug-In Hybrid Electric Vehicles (PHEVs), Battery Electric Vehicles (BEVs) and Fuel Cell Electric Vehicles.</p>

 ## BEVs:
 Battery Electric Vehicles (BEVs) run entirely on battery and the electric drive train.
 The BEVs are charged by plugging into the electricity grid.
 Traction battery provides the power to one or multiple motors to run the electric vehicles.
 Vehicles can have a singe motor, dual motor, tri-motor, or quad-motors.